odk-x/app-designer/README.md

 ```
 $ ls /usr/local/bin/npm
 ```
 outputs a message telling you permission is denied, then you will have to change the ownership of the `/usr/local/` and `/usr/local/bin/` directories.
 On Mac, follow the [instructions to take ownership](http://osxdaily.com/2013/04/23/change-file-ownership-mac-os-x/) of these directories, or to at least give yourself read permission.
-On other Unix systems, use the **chown** command or the user-interface appropriate to your distribution to do so.
+On other Linux systems, use the **chown** command or the user-interface appropriate to your distribution to do so.

 ##### Grunt
 After installing NodeJS, install **grunt** by doing the following: